peaksandpies/universal-analytics/README.md

  visitor.set("ds", "app"); // Allows filtering by the 'Application?' field in GA
 ```

 Then create a new view in Google Analytics of type 'Application'.
 You will then need to filter the data for that view by creating a new filter that either includes or excludes `Application?
-Yes` (depending on if you want to show or hide application analytics in a given view.
+Yes` (depending on if you want to show(includes) or hide(excludes) application analytics in a given view).

 ![Google Analytics Setup](https://i.imgur.com/ZDZ3ZPO.png)